Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 If noise is a concern for you then you’ll want to check out the noise level for a particular window-mounted air conditioner.

-But, keep in mind that you won’t find an appliance like this that’s super quiet unless it has a sleep mode.
+But keep in mind that you won’t find an appliance like this that’s super quiet unless it has a sleep mode or as a U-shaped design like our #1 window air conditioner review.

-On average, these appliances produce between 40 to 60 decibels of noise which is much better than even the best portable air conditioner units.
+On average, these appliances produce between 40 to 60 decibels of noise which is much better than even the best standing air conditioner units.

 That noise level is louder than a refrigerator but softer than a vacuum cleaner.